open-contracting/spoonbill/docs/contributing.rst

 Package releases
 ----------------

-This package is versioned and a changelog is maintained.
+This package is versioned.
+A changelog is maintained.

 To prepare a changelog for a new release from the commit history, you can use `conventional-changelog-cli <https://github.com/conventional-changelog/conventional-changelog/tree/master/packages/conventional-changelog-cli>`_.
 For example: